+All members.
 Overtime, longevity, pay in lieu of holiday time.

+Police and Police Command.
 Education pay, annual excess (over 1,200 hrs) sick leave, paid compensatory time, and early report time.

 Deputy Chiefs.

-Up to 900 hours of unused sick leave.
+Up to 900 hours of unused sick/vacation/comp. leave.